Click on the picture to be taken to my book list with details about each book!

 The teen girls came out and specially invited the new teenage girl to Sabbath School.
 She chose to remain with me but she felt welcomed and wanted.
 We had an amazing chat of our own about God and belief.

-One of the Sabbath School leaders, mum of the cricket captain, arranged an extra 15 minutes between church and Sabbath School so the cricket friendships could set.
+One of the children's leaders, mum of the cricket captain, arranged an extra 15 minutes between church and Bible study so the cricket friendships could set.

 My wife ‘randomly’ met both new ladies early in the day and had further conversations with them as they walked to their cars.

-My entire Sabbath School class prayed for these people beforehand and continue to do so!
+My entire life group prayed for these people beforehand and continue to do so!

 There is a reason followers of Jesus are called the ‘body of Christ’ when they gather.
 It takes all of us to create a place filled with God’s love where each of us can bring new friends and they can receive the visitor’s welcome only the Kingdom of God can provide.